 What Is A Sauna?

-Saunas follow a form of therapy called thermotherapy.
-The therapy has been around for thousands of years, with traditional Finnish saunas being the most studied ones to date.
+Saunas can be classified as a form of therapy called thermotherapy stemming from more ancient forms known as geothermal therapy.
+The latter has been around for thousands of years, leading to the traditional Finnish saunas, which are examples of one of the most studied ones to date.

 Saunas generally involve periodic exposures of about 5 to 20 minutes each at 80°C to 100°C with dry air.
-The humidity changes, starting at 10% to 20%, scattered with periods of increased humidity, are produced when water is thrown over heated rocks.
+The humidity changes, starting at 10%, then to 20% scattered with periodic increases of more humidity, as water is thrown over heated rocks.

 There are many types of saunas, including: